Physical therapy education: Bangladesh

-In Bangladesh, the Bachelor of Science in Physiotherapy (BPT) course is provided by the Medicine Faculty of the University of Dhaka, University of Rajshahi and Gono University.
+In Bangladesh, the Bachelor of Science in physiotherapy (BPT) course is provided by the Medicine Faculty of the University of Dhaka, University of Rajshahi, Jashore University of Science and Technology and Gono University.

 The BPT curriculum includes Anatomy, Physiology, Biochemistry, Pathology and microbiology, Biomechanics, Radiology and imaging, Orthopedics & Rheumatology, Paediatric, Pharmacology, Neurology, Kinesiology, Electrotherapy, Therapeutic Exercise, Community Medicine, Psychology, Cardiopulmonary, General Surgery, Research Methodology, Geriatric, Psychiatry, Sports Physiotherapy, Orthopedic Medicine, Professional Ethics and Management, Teaching Methodology, Rehabilitation Medicine (Disability & Development), Prosthetics & Orthotic and Research Project.
 This curriculum has designed so that graduate physiotherapists can practice independently and autonomously in their clinical field.